SOLAS-TTRPG/SOLAS/Modules/Create Your Own/Create Your Own.md

 Explain them here.
 What makes it unique and fun?

 # Adventures
 Got specific modules that you've cooked up?
 List them here!
-Generally keep these in their own sub-folders.
+You should probably keep each of these in a separate folder inside Modules.

 # World Lore and History
 This should be at the end, because it can get fairly lengthy.